pytorch/botorch/docs/acquisition.md

-- Base samples are constructed using an `MCSampler` object, which provides an interface that allows for different sampling techniques. `IIDNormalSampler` utilizes independent standard normal draws, while `SobolQMCNormalSampler` uses quasi-random, low-discrepancy "Sobol" sequences as uniform samples.
-These uniform samples are then transformed to construct normal samples.
-Sobol sequences are more evenly distributed than i.i.d. uniform samples and tend to improve the convergence rate of MC estimates of integrals/expectations. botorch makes it easy to implement and use custom sampling techniques.
+- Base samples are constructed using an `MCSampler` object, which provides an interface that allows for different sampling techniques. `IIDNormalSampler` utilizes independent standard normal draws, while `SobolQMCNormalSampler` uses quasi-random, low-discrepancy "Sobol" sequences as uniform samples which are then transformed to construct normal samples.
+Sobol sequences are more evenly distributed than i.i.d. uniform samples and tend to improve the convergence rate of MC estimates of integrals/expectations.
+We find that Sobol sequences substantially improve the performance of MC-based acquisition functions, and so `SobolQMCNormalSampler` is used by default.

 [^KingmaWelling2014]: D. P. Kingma, M. Welling.
 Auto-Encoding Variational Bayes.
 ICLR, 2013.